Chicago, United States

 Key resources: Equality Illinois tracks state-level legislative developments.
 Lambda Legal's Chicago office handles legal advocacy if you ever need it.
 The City of Chicago Commission on Human Relations enforces the city's own anti-discrimination ordinances, which layer additional protections on top of state law.
 You are covered here.

 On the ground: The gap between law and culture in Chicago is refreshingly small.
-This is a city where queer life is woven into the civic fabric — not just tolerated but actively supported by institutions, businesses, and the general population.
+This is a city where gay life is woven into the civic fabric — not just tolerated but actively supported by institutions, businesses, and the general population.
 National-level policy debates around trans rights continue at the federal level, but Illinois state protections remain robust and show no sign of weakening.
 You should be aware of the national conversation, but you should not be afraid of Chicago.

 PDA comfort: In Boystown and Andersonville, same-sex PDA is the norm — holding hands, kissing, arms around each other, nobody blinks.
 River North, the Magnificent Mile, Wicker Park, Logan Square: all high comfort, broadly progressive, no issues.
 Hyde Park near the University of Chicago is generally accepting but exercise moderate awareness in surrounding blocks.
 Far South and West Side residential areas tend more conservative; same-sex PDA is less common there and situational awareness is worth having.